Saint Lucy: Sources

-The most ancient archaeological traces attributable to the cult of Saint Lucia have been brought back to Sicily, particularly in Syracuse and are preserved in the archaeological museums of the city.
+The most ancient archaeological traces attributable to the cult of Saint Lucia have been brought back to Sicily, particularly in Syracuse, and are preserved in the archaeological museums of the city.

 Life

 All the details of her life are the conventional ones associated with female martyrs of the early fourth century.
 John Henry Blunt views her story as a Christian romance similar to the Acts of other virgin martyrs.

-According to the traditional story, Lucy was born to rich and noble parents in the year 283 AD.
+According to the traditional story, Lucy was born to rich and noble parents in 283.
 Her father was of Roman origin, but died when she was five years old, leaving Lucy and her mother without a protective guardian.
-Her mother's name Eutychia seems to indicate that she came from a Greek background.
+Her mother's name, Eutychia, seems to indicate that she came from a Greek background.

 Like many of the early martyrs, Lucy had consecrated her virginity to God, and she hoped to distribute her dowry to the poor.
 However, Eutychia, not knowing of Lucy's promise, and suffering from a bleeding disorder, feared for Lucy's future.
 She arranged Lucy's marriage to a young man of a wealthy pagan family.